-Nearly 20 years after the last movie Star Trek: Nemesis, a new series following the adventures of Jean-Luc Picard (Patrick Stewart) is set to premiere on January 23 on CBS All Access.
+Nearly 20 years after the last movie Star Trek: Nemesis, a new series following the adventures of Jean-Luc Picard (Patrick Stewart), is set to premiere on January 23 on CBS All Access.
 The show will show the consequences of the destruction of Romulus.
-A few characters from previous Star Trek shows will appear in the series alongside Stewart: Jonathan Frakes (Will Riker), Marina Sirtis (Deanna Troi), Brent Spiner (Data), Jeri Ryan (Seven of Nine) and Jonathan Del Arco (Hugh the Borg).
+A few characters from previous Star Trek shows will appear in the series alongside Stewart: Jonathan Frakes (Will Riker), Marina Sirtis (Deanna Troi), Brent Spiner (Data), Jeri Ryan (Seven of Nine), and Jonathan Del Arco (Hugh the Borg).
 Isa Briones (Dahj), Alison Pill (Agnes Jurati), Santiago Cabrera (Cristobal Rios), Michelle Hurd (Raffi Musiker), Harry Treadaway (Narek) and Evan Evagora (Elnor).
-The plot of Star Trek: Picard is not yet known but it will involve Picard as a retired admiral from Starfleet and the Borgs will be back.
+The plot of Star Trek: Picard is not yet known, but it will involve Picard as a retired admiral from Starfleet, and the Borgs will be back.
 A new episode will drop each week on CBS All Access.
-The show has already be renewed for a second season of 10 episodes.
+The show has already been renewed for a second season of 10 episodes.

 Don’t Read the Comments by Eric Smith (January 28, 2020).
 When gamer Divya is playing the online game Reclaim the Sun as D1V, she is queen.
 But it means more than that.
 The sponsorships involve helping her mom.
 Through the game, she meets Aaron, who writes games for a local developer.
 He also uses the game as an escape.
 Soon the trolls in the game leak out into the real world in the form of a group called Vox Populi.
 “The online trolls think they can drive her out of the game, but everything and everyone Divya cares about is on the line … And she isn’t going down without a fight.”